Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```

 # Comments
 Commenting in JavaScript is similar to other programming languages.
-Comments can help to make code more readable.
+Comments are important in making your make code more readable.
 There are two ways of commenting:
 - _Single line commenting_
 - _Multiline commenting_